scottvr/phart/README.md

 ### You can get there from here, just probably not as a crow flies

 If you did the math, you know that there are 78 connections to account for in this graph (or 156, depending on how you count a bidirectional path; we're going to use the same connection to go both ways in our diagram.
-You will see it is quite crowded already.)
+You will see it is quite crowded already.

-Having rambled on long enough now, let me show you phart's latest masterpiece of ASCII Art (ok, I used Unicode characters in this one, and phart colored it them with ANSI color escape codes, but it's still plain text!).
-It's rendering is quite fetching in its own way I think.

 Here's the original cool-but-incorrect render I had prominently at the top before I realized that  the "rainbow" is not the same pattern due to some nodes being out if order, so the length-based color is askew for several edges.
 Notice that while it makes an interesting rainbow-ish gradient from left to right, it isn't what was intended and you can see the bottom-most node has two same-length horizontal lines to each side, and they are of different colors despite being the same apparent distance. (now notice the labels on the nodes; that's the problem.
 0 should be next to 1 and on side and 11 on the other, by shortest (graph) distance; a "green-length" edge (path) got incorrectly respresented by a short (Cartesian) length line.)
 Here: